-Program Index Adult Education Adult 12 - Virtual: Applications have now closed for 2025-26 school year.
-Applications for the fall of 2026 will open in April.
+Program Index Adult Education Adult 12 - Online: Applications are now open for 2026-27 school year.

-Program Index Adult Education Adult 12 - Virtual: Applications have now closed for 2025-26 school year.
-Applications for the fall of 2026 will open in April.
+Program Index Adult Education Adult 12 - Online: Applications are now open for 2026-27 school year.

 Adult Education

-The Virtual Adult 12 program is a synchronous (occurs at the same time) program designed for people who want to enhance their life skills, independence, and self-sufficiency online.
+The Virtual Adult 12 program is a synchronous (delivered live) program designed for people who want to enhance their life skills, independence, and self-sufficiency and do not reside in a Suncrest College community that offers face-to-face Adult 12.
+The program is offered over three trimesters, in which students spend four (4) days a week online.
 The knowledge, skills, and attitudes gained in secondary education are important for those who wish to enter or re-enter the labour force, need retraining, or advance in a chosen career.

-Compulsory courses for the Virtual Adult 12 (secondary completion) are:
+Compulsory courses for Adult 12 (secondary completion) are:

 Student Fee: $40